jamesmoonusa/Amazon_Vine_Analysis/README.md

 - 5 star review for Paid Review(Vine Program) is about 32% while Unpaid Reviews are about 52%

 ##  Summary
-Total paid reviewas are only 0.56% of unpaid reviews
+Total paid reviewas are only 0.56% of unpaid reviews, total data set is too low comapre with unpaid review.
+In addition, 5 star review rate for Vin program is only 39% while uppaid reviews are 52%.
+So just campring 5 star review ratio, Vin
+Vin program 5 Star reviews ratio is lower than unpaid, but possibly 4, 3 or 2 star reviews can be higher.
+So comparing All rated reivew would make the analysis stronger.